 - disrespect and mocking

 - unreasonable work expectations, including too little or too much work, or work below or beyond a worker’s skill level

 Who is protected from workplace bullying?

-All employees, along with students on work experience, contractors and subcontractors and volunteers are protected from bullying under the law.
+All employees, in addition to students on work experience, contractors and subcontractors and volunteers, are protected from bullying under the law.

 How We Can Help